MicrosoftDocs/power-platform/power-virtual-agents/teams/configuration-security-teams.md

 >[!NOTE]
 >By default, the [**Authentication** setting](#authentication) is set to **Only for Teams**, which requires team users to be signed in to use the bot.
 Therefore, you won't be able to configure this setting unless you change the **Authentication** setting.
->Read more about different access options in [Assign access and change security options in the Power Virtual Agents web app](../configuration-security.md)
+>Read more about different access options in [Assign access and change security options in the Power Virtual Agents web app](../configuration-security.md#access-settings-based-on-authentication-configuration)

 If you want your bot to be publicly accessible (such as on a web channel), you can turn this option off.

-Bots with this configuration turned **OFF** won't ask users to sign in until they encounter a topic which requires them to do so.
+Bots with this configuration turned **Off** won't ask users to sign in until they encounter a topic which requires them to do so.

 When the **Require users to sign in** option is turned **On**, a new system topic called **Require users to sign in** is created.
 This topic is only relevant for the "Manual" authentication setting, as users are always authenticated on Teams.